 Explore the opportunities abroad and be aware of the practical consequences.
 Various organisations can support you with this.

-- FAQ writing an artist statement
+- FAQ how do I create an artist statement?

-- FAQ fair practice
+- FAQ what is fair practice?

 - Step-by-step plan starting as a self-employed person

 - Step-by-step plan sponsoring

 - Step-by-step plan drawing up a balance sheet

 - Step-by-step plan setting up your own website